Rakeshmonkee/Discord-user-widget/README.md

-# Discord-user-status
+# Discord-user-widget

 Description:
 ---
-Discord-user-status uses the Discord Server Widget API but instead of selecting the server information, the discord user profile
+Discord-user-widget uses the Discord Server Widget API but instead of selecting the server information, the discord user profile is selected and update via the API.

 Disclaimer⚠️:
 ---